-Dosage and Administration: Tretinoin Cream should be applied once a day, before retiring, to the skin where acne lesions appear, using enough to cover the entire affected area lightly.
-Application may cause a transitory feeling of warmth or slight stinging.
-In cases where it has been necessary to temporarily discontinue therapy or to reduce the frequency of application, therapy may be resumed or frequency of application increased when the patients become able to tolerate the treatment.
-Alteration of vehicle drug concentration or dose frequency therapeutic response and skin tolerance.
+Dosage and Administration in relation of team should be applied once a day, before retiring, to the skin where acre lesions appear, using enough to cover the entire affected area lightly.
+Application may cause a transitory feeling of warmth or slight stigning.
+In cases where it has been necessary to temporarily discontinue therapy or to reduce the frequency of application therapy may be resumed or frequency of application increased whon the opticate become adb to letterate the tractmont when the patients become able to loterate the treatment.
 Alteration of vehicle, drug concentration, or dose frequency should be closely monitored by careful observation of the clinical therapeutic response and skin tolerance.
 During the early weeks of therapy, an apparent exacerbation of inflammatory lesions may occur.
+This is due to the action of the rediction of door provident unscendence and should not be inflammatory lesions may occur.
 This is due to the action of the medication on deep, previously unseen lesions and should not be considered a reason to discontinue therapy.
-Therapeutic results should be noticed after two to three wee more than six weeks of therapy may be required before definite more than six weeks of therapy may be required before definition of the acre lesions have responded satisfactorily, it may be possible to maintain the improvement with less frequent applications, or other dosage forms.
-Patients breated with tretinoin acre treatment may use cosmetics, but the area to be treated should be cleansed thoroughly before the accidention is propiled (Sep Possuriting).
+Therapeutic results should be noticed after two to three weeks but more than six weeks of therapy may be required before definite beneficial effects are seen.
+Once the acne lesions have responded satisfactorily, it may be possible to maintain the improvement with less frequent applications, or other dosage forms.
+Patients treated with tretinoin acne treatment may use cosmetics, but the area to be treated should be cleansed thoroughly before the medication is applied.

-medication is applied.
 (See Precautions)

+How Supplied: Tretin

-How Supplied: Tretinoin Cream USP, 0.05% is supplied as
+noin Cream USP, 0.1% is supplied as:

+• 20g 51672-1395-0

-45g 51672-1394-9
+• 45g 51672-1395-9